Alternative Strategies Fund 10-Year Anniversary Q&A

 Each Morningstar Category Average represents a universe of Funds with similar investment objectives.

 Fund holdings and/or sector allocations are subject to change at any time and are not recommendations to buy or sell any security.

 As of December 31, 2021 the PartnerSelect Alternative Strategies Fund’s top 10 holdings were:

 Any tax or legal information provided is merely a summary of our understanding and interpretation of some of the current income tax regulations and it is not exhaustive.
 Investors must consult their tax advisor or legal counsel for advice and information concerning their particular situation.
 Neither the Funds nor any of its representatives may give legal or tax advice.

 Mutual fund investing involves risk.
 Principal loss is possible.

-Litman Gregory Fund Advisors, LLC has ultimate responsibility for the performance of the iMGP Funds due to its responsibility to oversee the funds’ investment managers and recommend their hiring, termination, and replacement.
+iM Global Partner Fund Management, LLC. has ultimate responsibility for the performance of the PartnerSelect Funds due to its responsibility to oversee the funds’ investment managers and recommend their hiring, termination, and replacement.